What is KIPP?

 The earlier you apply, the better your chances of being considered for a teaching position.
 We begin reviewing application materials on January 1 for the upcoming school year.

 While we wish we could personally contact each applicant, it’s not possible.
 If you don’t receive a call or email, don’t feel discouraged.
 Keep applying!

 Absolutely!
 We provide ongoing professional development for all teachers and a variety of instructional and leadership training pathways.
 We need great teachers and exceptional

 leaders to open new schools and provide a variety of

 Do I need teaching certification?

 Charter school teachers in Colorado must be “Highly Qualified” in their area of instruction, but do not need to meet the full licensing requirements.
-For core content areas, this generally means teaching applicants should meet the following requirements: The equivalent of a college major in the subject area to be taught (at least 24 credit hours) OR, a passing score on the appropriate subject-area Praxis or Place exam, OR a Colorado teaching license.
+For core content areas, this generally means teaching applicants should meet the following requirements: The equivalent of a college major in the subject area to be taught (at least 24 credit hours) OR, a passing score on the appropriate subject-area Praxis or Place exam.